-Actions Needed: NRC partially agreed with this recommendation, and committed to take action to require that vendors verify category 3 licensees with the appropriate regulatory agency, but it did not agree to address these vulnerabilities immediately.
-As of February 2023, NRC was considering a rulemaking that would require specific measures for licensees to verify licenses for category 3 quantities of radioactive material.
-However, these vulnerabilities will remain while the rulemaking is under consideration, and we continue to believe NRC should immediately address these issues.
+Actions Needed: NRC partially agreed with this recommendation, and the agency committed to take action to require that vendors verify category 3 licensees with the appropriate regulatory agency.
+However, NRC did not agree to immediately address license vulnerabilities.
+In March

+2024, the Commission announced that it was not able to reach a decision, and, therefore, the draft rule that would require specific measures for licensees to verify licenses for category 3 quantities of radioactive material was not approved.
+As a result, license vulnerabilities will remain, and we continue to believe that NRC should immediately address these issues so that a malevolent actor does not use a fake or forged license to acquire a dangerous quantity of radioactive material and use it in a dirty bomb.